 Personal finance is, well, personal.
-Paying off debt is a little like dieting.
+Paying off debt can be a little like dieting.
 Sure, there are ideal eating plans out there, but let's be realistic: Most people aren't going to stick to a perfect diet.
-The "best" diet is the one that you'll stick to.
+The best diet is the one you'll stick to.

-It's okay to experiment, too.
+It's OK to experiment, too.
 If the debt stacking method sounds more appealing to you right now, and you try it out for a few months and find that it's not working, there's no reason you can't switch to the debt snowball method.